 Any registered voter may vote by an absentee ballot, no specific reason is required to vote absentee.
-Absentee ballots can be requested three months prior to any election and up until the third business day prior to most elections.
-Please allow for mailing if you are not voting in person at the Town Office.
-For State Elections you can request an absentee ballot electronically by visiting the State of Maine Absentee Ballot Request Site.
-Due to the current State of Emergency there is no cutoff date for requesting an absentee ballot.
+Absentee ballots can be requested three months prior to any election and up until the third business day prior to elections (see Special Circumstances below).

 To register to vote simply come to the Town Office and fill out a voter registration application.
 There is no cut off date to register to vote in person here at the office.
 You can even register to vote on election day.
 If you are currently registered in another town in Maine you need to complete a new registration card to vote here.
 For detailed information from the State of Maine click here.